 - How tuna is shaping regional diplomacy, chapter in The New Pacific Diplomacy, edited by Greg Fry and Sandra Tarte, published in 2015 by ANU Press, The Australian National University

 - Improving tuna governance institutions by the Parties to the Nauru Agreement, Wageningen University & Research, 2016

-- A New Approach to Maximize Economic Benefits from Tuna Resources – Development of the Concept, Report to the Forum Fisheries Agency, 2009
+- A new approach to maximize economic benefits from tuna resources: Development of the concept, report by Kwame Mfodwo to the Forum Fisheries Agency, 2009

-- Parties to the Nauru Agreement (PNA): Interview with Maurice Brownjon [commercial advisor to PNA], IUCN, June 2015
+- Interview with Maurice Brownjon, commercial adviser to PNA, IUCN, June 2015